Morningstar/Morningstar-Dynamic-Services-APIs-Data-Access-Layer/README.md

 ## Local browser preview and testing

-One can use `nodemon` to start a simple local server and host the `index.html` page added in `dist` folder
+The `preview` script uses `http-server' to start a local web server for hosting the `index.html` file located inside `./dist` folder.
 ```
 npm run preview
 ```
-Once the express server is up.
-Open https://localhost:3000/index.html in a web browser on your machine.\
+Once started, open any of the links displayed in the terminal using a web browser on your machine.\
 In the browser's developer tools, open console and use the publicly exposed methods —
 ```
 window.mstarApisSdk.initialize({